konstellation-io/kai-processes/README.md

 !
 Github repository needs to be configured also to expose events to "/webhooks" please check [webhook_guide](https://docs.github.com/webhooks/) for more information.

-### Uploading locally a dockerfile to the registry
+### Uploading a Dockerfile to the registry in the local environment

 For doing this we need two things: